Using NVIDIA GPU work nodes in Kubernetes Engine cluster

 Step 1.
 Add GPU work nodes to the Kubernetes cluster

-This document does not cover the process of creating a Kubernetes cluster.
-You can create a new cluster or add a GPU node pool to an existing cluster.
+This document does not cover how to create a Kubernetes cluster.
+Create a new cluster or add a GPU node pool to an existing cluster.

 -